floydrise/News-REST-API/README.md

 # Northcoders News API

-In order for this program to run, should you fork it, two .env files should be created locally - .env.nc_news and .env.nc_news_test
+In order for this program to run, should you fork it, two .env files should be created locally - .env.development and .env.test